-Sharing themes with (and openly inspired by) games like Life Is Strange, Oxenfree, Firewatch, and Gone Home, Alice Is Missing is noted for being a deeply emotional experience, using a unique text-only-communication mechanic, and having a pre-made soundtrack that also acts as a timer.
+Openly inspired by games like Life Is Strange, Oxenfree, Firewatch, and Gone Home, Alice Is Missing is noted for being a deeply emotional experience, using a unique mechanic of text-message-communication-only, and having a pre-made soundtrack that also acts as a timer.

 Tropes found in Alice Is Missing:

-- Dying Town: Implied but not stated by the introduction card, which notes that it's been a rough few years for everyone.
+- Dying Town: Implied but not stated by the introduction card, which notes that it's been a rough few years for everyone "since the recession".

-- Emergent Narrative: The players have little real impact on the story's direction (which is randomly chosen by cards), but this works out well - since no one player is in charge of steering the story, all the players can immerse themselves in the narrative without knowing what's going to happen next.
+- Emergent Narrative: The players have little real impact on the story's direction (which is randomly chosen by cards), but this works out well - since no one player is in charge of steering the story, everyone can immerse themselves in the narrative without knowing what's going to happen next.

 - Present Absence: Alice has been missing for three days at the game's start, and solving the mystery behind her disappearance comprises the story.